Adopting a child

 An adoptive parent is entitled to child benefit.
 Find out more about child benefit.

-An adoptive parent may be eligible for a Best Start Grant payment.
+An adoptive parent might be eligible for a Best Start Grant payment.
 This a Scottish benefit to help parents and carers on low incomes with the costs of having a child in the family.
 Find out more about the Best Start Grant.

 You can get more information about adoption on the following pages: